ridwansyah15/ESP32-Controlling-Lamp-Using-Bluetooth-Classic/README.md

 Copy and paste this link to your Arduino IDE preference: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

-Go to the boards manager, search and download **esp32 by Espressif Systems**
+Go to the boards manager, search and download **esp32 by Espressif Systems**, then you ready to code.

 ## Project Schematic